mcstone/mcstone.github.io/about.md

 1978-1980 Member of the Programming Staff

 ## University engagements
-Nov.
-2022-present.
-University of Washington,  Paul G. Allen School of Computer Science & Engineering, Adjunct professor.
+University of Washington,  Paul G. Allen School of Computer Science & Engineering (Nov.
+2022-present)<br>
+Adjunct professor.

-2006-2014 Simon Fraser University, School of Interactive Arts and Sciences <br>
+Simon Fraser University, School of Interactive Arts and Sciences (2006-2014)<br>
-&emsp Adjunct Professor, worked on research projects with Lyn Bartram, John Dill, Brian Fisher and their students.
+Adjunct Professor, worked on research projects with Lyn Bartram, John Dill, Brian Fisher and their students.

-2006, 2007 University of Washington, iSchool<br>
+University of Washington, iSchool (2006, 2007)<br>
  Guest faculty, co-taught (with Polle Zelleweger) the undergraduate infoVIS course Fall 2006 and 2007.

-2000-2003 Stanford University, Graphics and HCI labs Consultant, iRoom research and development, with Pat Hanrahan, Terry Winograd and their students.
+Stanford University, Graphics and HCI labs (2000-2003) Consultant, iRoom research and development, with Pat Hanrahan, Terry Winograd and their students.

-1988-1989 University of Waterloo, Computer Graphics Lab Visiting Scientist, worked on research projects with William Cowan, John Beatty, Kelly Booth and their students (6-month sabbatical)
+University of Waterloo, Computer Graphics Lab (1988-1989) <br>
+Visiting Scientist, worked on research projects with William Cowan, John Beatty, Kelly Booth and their students (6-month sabbatical)

 # Education
 1978 California Institute of Technology, M.S. in Computer Science